+The standby power system should be tested in all modes of system operation.
 The operating modes for the systems are as follows.
 These steps would be included in the systems operating document (SOD).

-- a.
+a.
 Normal condition.
 Under normal conditions, the utility power supply is energized, the utility breaker is closed, the load center circuit breaker is closed and the circuit breakers for the individual generators are open.
-The generators are not operating. - b.
+The generators are not operating.

+b.
 Loss of power.
 In the event of the loss of utility power, the utility power center 27 relay sends an open signal to the utility breaker, the load center circuit breaker, and a start signal to the generators.
 The generators operate either automatically or manually depending on mode selected.
 The generators will follow each other for load sharing and phasing.
-In the automatic mode, when the first generator is at the proper operating voltage and frequency, the controls system sends a close signal to that generator's breaker.
+In the automatic mode, when the first generator is at the proper operating voltage and frequency, the control system sends a close signal to that generator's breaker.
 This generator becomes the lead machine.
-As the next generator picks up speed, the controls system compares the outputs from that generator's potential transformers and the bus potential transformer and when the voltage and frequency are synchronized, a close signal is sent from the synchronizer to the second generator breaker.
+As the next generator picks up speed, the control system compares the outputs from that generator's potential transformers and the bus potential transformer and when the voltage and frequency are synchronized, a close signal is sent from the synchronizer to the second generator breaker.
 This process is again repeated for the third generator.
 When all available generators are operating in parallel, a signal is sent to close the load center circuit breaker.
 In manual operation, the operator controls the diesel generator voltage and speed until the diesel generator is synchronized with other generators and then manually closes the diesel generator breaker.
 The operator repeats this process for each diesel generator set and then manually closes the load center circuit breaker.
+The process should proceed even if a generator fails to start or trips off line before load center breaker is closed.
+All possible scenarios should be tested.

-- c.
+c.
 Paralleling with utility.
 In the event that it is desired to parallel with the utility, the system will operate in either the automatic or manual mode.
 In the auto mode, the generators will automatically synchronize with the utility bus and their breakers will close.
 In auto/manual mode, the generators will automatically synchronize with the utility bus but the breakers will be manually closed.
 In manual operation, the operator controls the generator voltage and speed until the diesel generator is synchronized with the bus voltage and then manually closes the diesel generator breaker.
-The operator repeats this process for each diesel generator set. - d.
+The operator repeats this process for each diesel generator set.

+d.
 Restoration of utility.
 In the event of a loss of utility power the generators are running and supplying the load.
 The utility breaker is open and all of the generator breakers are closed.
-When the utility power is restored, the operator manually adjusts the generator speed and voltage very slowly until the sync check relay on the utility load center is energized and illuminates the sync check light.
+When the utility power is restored, the operator manually adjusts the generator speed and voltage very slowly until the sync check relay on the utility power center is energized and illuminates the sync check light.
 The operator manually closes the utility breaker and then manually trips the generator breakers at the generators control panels.
 For systems that employ automatic synchronizing devices, it is possible for the system to synchronize to the utility and transfer power from the generator sets to the utility without operator intervention.
 The automatic synchronizing devices adjust the generator speed and voltage until the generator is in sync with the utility.
 Then the utility breaker is automatically closed and the generator breaker is automatically tripped.